Computer Internet Security

 • Always keep your operating system and Internet browser up-to-date.

-• Use any other up-to-date software that will give you added protection from viruses, spyware, ad-ware, trojans and any other malicious code that is now prevalent on the Internet.
+• Use any other up-to-date software that will give you added protection from viruses, spyware, ad-ware, Trojans and any other malicious code that is now prevalent on the Internet.

 • Ensure that you have the very latest computer internet security features installed for all your computer software.